-- equipment and use this as a criteria in decision-making. - and define minimum standards for sustainability. - Identify any inefficient buildings that we lease and request standards for sustainability.
+- Increase on-site energy generation capacity from renewable resources. - Assess lifecycle costs of energy and water when purchasing new equipment and use this as a criteria in decision-making. - Include energy and water efficiency criteria when leasing buildings and define minimum standards for sustainability. - Identify any inefficient buildings that we lease and request improvements or identify alternatives if they don't meet minimum standards for sustainability.